Greville Arms Hotel: Museum

 In March 2012, a museum in the hotel officially opened to the public.
-The museum's collection includes a rare Magdalene sculpture by Antonio Canova, a collection of coins over 200 years old, a Stone Age axe dated at being over 4,000 years old, gun money, an original copy of Ulysses, a large portrait painting of Robert Rochfort showing the "great mace of Irish government" which was created in 1655 as well as a collection of items belonging to Charles Howard-Bury who owned the nearby Belvedere estate.
+The museum's collection includes the sculpture Penitent Magdalene in the manner of Antonio Canova which was acquired from Kenure House in 1964, a collection of coins over 200 years old, a Stone Age axe dated at being over 4,000 years old, gun money, an original copy of Ulysses, a large portrait painting of Robert Rochfort showing the "great mace of Irish government" which was created in 1655 as well as a collection of items belonging to Charles Howard-Bury who owned the nearby Belvedere estate.
 The latter collection includes the head of a bear that was on display at Belvedere for 50 years and two ibex heads; one of which has a damaged horn.